 [1] Well-Known Brands' Network

-Networks such as Awin, ShareASale, Commission Junction, Rakuten and FlexOffers list a lot of well-known, established retailers.
+Networks such as Awin, ShareASale, Commission Junction, Rakuten, and FlexOffers list a lot of well-known, established retailers.

 The thing about big brands is, they can afford to market themselves elsewhere and they don't need to rely on affiliates.
 So don't be disappointed if your affiliate application is rejected harshly by a well-known brand.
-It happens, they do reject, unless they see a good potential in your marketing method (your website has thousands of visitors daily, for example).
+It happens, that they do reject unless they see a good potential in your marketing method (your website has thousands of visitors daily, for example).

-Also the commission rates they offer are generally low.
+Also, the commission rates they offer are generally low.
 Normally as low as 2% - 15%.
-If someone buys $100 worth of product via your affiliate link and all you get can be $2.
+If someone buys $100 worth of product via your affiliate link all you get can be $2.
 (See, big brands don't need you!)
 So check the rate they offer and see if it's worth joining, before sending your request.

 [2] Individual Products Network

 The disadvantage of individual products is that, because they're only available through these networks and virtually unknown elsewhere, they can be hard to trust.
 They can be scams.
 You need to examine the sales page and know a lot about the product before promoting it on their behalf - it's best to purchase it and test it yourself.
 Otherwise promoting a scam product can risk your reputation as an affiliate.
-There's also another factor that's not so trustworthy - these products are developed by a single individual or a small number or people, after-sales support is not necessarily efficient.
-If the product is a software, system error is not fixed quickly enough, for example.
+There's also another factor that's not so trustworthy - these products are developed by a single individual or a small number of people, and after-sales support is not necessarily efficient.
+If the product is software, system error is not fixed quickly enough, for example.

 #2 Amazon Associates

 Anyone who owns a website or mobile app can apply to become an Amazon associate, and your application will be pre-approved almost instantly.
 But only when you've made the first sale (someone purchases something via your Amazon affiliate link), your original application will be closely reviewed.
-And at this point Amazon will be free to approve or reject your affiliate status.
+And at this point, Amazon will be free to approve or reject your affiliate status.

 There are a couple of things you need to be careful about, too.
 Firstly you need to make a few sales within the first 6 months of opening your Associates account.
-If you don't, Amazon will automatically cancel your account upon the 6-months expiry date, and all your existing affiliate links placed on your website will become invalid.
+If you don't, Amazon will automatically cancel your account upon the 6-month expiry date, and all your existing affiliate links placed on your website will become invalid.

 #3 Join A Brand's Affiliate Program Directly

 If you have a specific brand or product to promote in mind, check the website to see if they offer an affiliate program.
-If they do, either they either guide you to sign up directly on their site, or direct you to a designated affiliate network, explained in #1 above.
+If they do, they either guide you to sign up directly on their site, or direct you to a designated affiliate network, as explained in #1 above.

-Disadvantages of making an individual affiliate agreement with each brand can be;
+The disadvantages of making an individual affiliate agreement with each brand can be;

 - You need to fill in the tax form for each one of them.